yeray697/CommonScriptsContainer/README.md

 ## How to use it

-1. Download the release v1.1.2 and extract it.
+1. Download the [latest release](https://github.com/yeray697/CommonScriptsContainer/releases/latest) and extract it.
 2. Place it in the desired installation path.
-3. Open the App.config file, and change the value of the key '_installationPath_' with the location where it is installed.
+3. The first time you open it, a dialog will ask you for the installation path.
-4. Save it and run the app.
+4. Start adding your first scripts!

 ## Third-party libraries